sharmine-s/sql-databases/resources/repository_class_recipe_template.md

 end

 # The keyword attr_accessor is a special Ruby feature
-# which allows us to set and get instance variables on an instance,
+# which allows us to set and get attributes on an object,
 # here's an example:
 #
 # student = Student.new